kdvolder/rabbitmq-tut-04-routing/README.md

 to each process you start.
 Any messages you type in one of the "EmitLogDirect" console will be broadcast.
 "RecieveLogsError" processes will only receive 'error' messages.
 "ReceiveLogsAll" will receive "error", "info" and "warning" messages.

-Besides valid 'error', 'info' and 'warning' severities, you can in fact also type any arbitrary strings as 'severity'.
-Messages with invalid severities are sent, but dropped by the broker because no one is listening to them.
+Besides valid 'error', 'info' and 'warning' severities, you can in fact also type arbitrary strings as severity.
+Messages with invalid severities are silently dropped by the broker because no one is listening to them.

 Emit and Receive processes can be killed / started any time.